-Head Pressure in Aquarium and Pond Water Pumps
+Head Pressure in Aquarium and Pond Water Pumps/Filters

 - Simple Calculation Methods

-- Affect of Electromagnet design on Pump Head Pressure
+- Effect of Electromagnet design on Pump Head Pressure

 - Head Pressure Improvement Suggestions